 Now let’s compare manufactured turf and natural grass in terms of chemical exposure and the potential for bacterial buildup.

 Chemical use is abundant in the care of conventional lawns.
 Most natural grass requires fertilizers, herbicides and pesticides to keep it looking its best and to keep bugs at bay.
-There are organic options available for lawn care, but if you use a landscaping company to care for your yard, it may be difficult to ensure only all-natural products are being used.
+There are organic options available for lawn care, but if you use a landscaping company to care for your yard, it may be difficult to ensure all-natural products are being used.
 If your dog likes to chew grass in your yard, using chemicals in your lawn care can be a concern.

 There are no chemicals required in the care of manufactured lawns, and overall maintenance is much simpler and less time consuming than caring for conventional options.
 When choosing which is the best option for you as a pet owner, you will also need to consider the potential for bacterial buildup in areas frequently used as your dog’s favorite spots to relieve himself.

-Not only do these areas tend to develop unsightly brown spots in natural lawns, they also harbor bacteria that get into the soil and can be difficult to eradicate.
+Not only does pet urine tend to develop unsightly brown spots in natural lawns, they also harbor bacteria in the soil and can be difficult to eradicate.
 Buildup of bacteria is usually not a concern with manufactured lawns, particularly when you choose anti-microbial, acrylic-coated infill.

-However, if you want to go an extra step towards ensuring a bacteria-free play area for your children and pets, you can mix vinegar and water in a spray bottle to spray down areas where pets frequently urinate.
+If you want to go an extra step towards ensuring a bacteria-free play area for your children and pets, you can mix vinegar and water in a spray bottle to spray down areas where pets frequently urinate.
 If you are using this ground cover option in a larger dog run, you can also treat the entire space with this vinegar-water mixture by using a spray attachment on your garden hose.

 Natural vs. Artificial Grass: Overall Safety